-June is a busy time on the allotment – the nights should now be frost-free, and the days are long, which gives you plenty of time to get on with the jobs that need doing.
-There are lots of jobs to do, including planting courgettes and runner beans, watering during hot spells, and, of course, harvesting.
+June is a busy time on the allotment.
+The nights should now be frost-free, and the days are long, which gives you plenty of time to get on with the jobs that need doing.
+There are lots of jobs to do, including planting courgettes and runner beans, watering during hot spells and, of course, harvesting.

 Here are some key allotment jobs for June.

-Now is the time to plant out young plants of runner beans, French beans, courgettes, pumpkins, squashes and sweetcorn, plus outdoor tomatoes and cucumbers.
+Now’s the time to plant out young plants of runner beans, French beans, courgettes, pumpkins, squashes and sweetcorn, plus outdoor tomatoes and cucumbers.
 You can also plant out Brussels sprouts, cabbages, cauliflowers and celeriac.

 Keep sowing beetroot, radishes and lettuce successionally, every week or so, for crops in a few weeks’ time.
 You can also sow carrots but be sure to protect sowings from carrot fly, using insect-proof mesh.

-Now is the time to start enjoying your harvests – peas should be ready now, as should gooseberries and strawberries plus salads, beetroot and radishes.
+Now’s the time to start enjoying your harvests – peas should be ready now, as should gooseberries and strawberries plus salads, beetroot and radishes.
 Stop harvesting asparagus this month.

 Keeping on top of weeds is still an important job – hoe between rows and let annual weed seedlings dry out on top of the soil.

-Protect strawberries by mulching around them with straw to keep mud splashes off, and keep birds off your precious ripening strawberry crop by covering your plants with netting.
+Protect strawberries by mulching around them with straw to keep mud splashes off, and keep birds off your ripening strawberry crop by covering your plants with netting.

 It can be tricky to keep on top of watering in summer, so remember that a good soak is much better than a regular sprinkle.
 Prioritise anything that’s been recently planted, tomatoes and cucumbers.
 Read our guide to summer watering.

-Now is the time to start feeding tomatoes in growing bags with a high potash tomato food – this will encourage the production of more flowers, and therefore, more fruits.
+Start feeding tomatoes in growing bags with a high potash tomato food – this will encourage the production of more flowers, and therefore, more fruits.